VARALAKSHMIDILLI/VSD_SQUADRON_MINI_INTERNSHIP/README.md

 #### TASK_3:
 Write a simple C program for your project selected and compile with RISC-V GCC.

+Compiling the C code with both GCC and RISCV confirms its compatibility with the Kit and the chip.
+Utilizing an AI tool to generate the cdp output streamlines the retrieval of the C code for the project cdp.
+This approach ensures precise implementation, speeds up development, and minimizes human errors, thus enhancing the clock divider's overall reliability and performance.

 #### Steps to Compile with RISC-V GCC:
 #### * Install RISC-V GCC Toolchain:
        Ensure you have the RISC-V GCC toolchain installed.
 If not, you can download and install it from the RISC-V